-GP de Kock (61) Deputy Chairman, Lead Independent Non-Executive Director
+GP de Kock (62)

+Acting Chairman, Independent Non-Executive Director

 Deon attended executive programmes at the Business Schools of the Universities of Cape Town and Stanford, California (SEP).
 He retired in 2004 as managing director of Woolworths Financial Services Proprietary Limited and as an executive director of Woolworths Holdings Limited.
 Before that, he was the general manager of the credit card division of Edgars Stores Limited.
-He is currently operating as an independent consultant in the retail and financial services industries
+He is currently working as an independent consultant in the retail and financial services industries.

-KR Kumbier (44) Chief Executive Officer
+KR Kumbier (45)

 Karl holds a BCompt degree from the University of South Africa and a PGDA from the University of Cape Town.
 He is a Chartered Accountant (SA) and a Chartered Financial Analyst (CFA Institute).
-Before joining Mercantile, he worked for the Standard Bank group for nine years in various positions, including provincial director: Western Cape, and chief operating officer of Stanbic Bank Ghana Limited, Karl joined Mercantile in 2010 and was appointed as CEO with effect from 1 April 2013.
+Before joining Mercantile, he worked for the Standard Bank group for nine years in various positions, including provincial director: Western Cape, and chief operating officer of Stanbic Bank Ghana Limited.
+Karl joined Mercantile in 2010 and was appointed as CEO with effect from 1 April 2013.
 He is also a member of the board and the board executive committee (as the chief executive representing the independent banks) of the Banking Association of South Africa.

-RS Caliço (43)

-Deputy Chief Executive Officer, Portuguese
+RS Caliço (44) Deputy CEO, Portuguese